2024 Wills and Estate Planning Study￼

 Advanced directives (also called advanced healthcare directives) stipulate a person’s wishes regarding end-of-life care and/or what is to happen if the person becomes mentally incapacitated or unable to communicate later in life.
 Like living trusts, advanced directives are designed to take effect during a person’s life, not after they pass.

 Despite its importance, Caring.com’s survey found that nearly 1 in 5 people (19%) do not know what an advanced health care directive is.
 This can be a mistake according to Phillip H. Palmer, ChFC, managing executive at The Chestnut Street Group.
 “Proper estate planning documents should include an advance healthcare directive, which provides guidance for your family and medical professionals in the event you can no longer make your own healthcare decisions.
 In an age of technology and medical advancements, much can be done to sustain life.
 The directive takes the pressure of making difficult decisions away from your family members.”

 You can learn more about these documents by visiting Caring.com’s Guide to Advanced Health Care Directives.

 Starting the Estate Planning Process

-For many people, estate planning is a daunting task.
-But, the process can be simplified by breaking it down into steps and asking yourself some basic questions.
+To learn more about online estate planning services, read Caring.com’s guide to The Best Online Will Services of 2024.
+For many people, estate planning is a daunting task, but the process can be simplified by breaking it down into steps and asking yourself some basic questions.
 To learn more about how to get started creating a will, trust, or advanced directive, visit Caring.com’s Guide to Estate Planning.

 Additionally, you can see previous versions of the Wills Survey by clicking the links below: